 The preparation of financial statements in accordance with generally accepted accounting principles requires us to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-The areas involving the most significant use of estimates are the estimation of medical expenses payable, the impact of risk sharing provisions related to our TRICARE and Medicare contracts, the valuation and related impairment recognition of investment securities, and the valuation and related impairment recognition of long-lived assets, including goodwill.
+The areas involving the most significant use of estimates are the estimation of medical expenses payable, the impact of risk sharing provisions related to our TRICARE and Medicare contracts, the valuation and related impairment recognition of long-lived assets, including goodwill.
 These estimates are based on knowledge of current events and anticipated future events, and accordingly, actual results may ultimately differ materially from those estimates.